 Jeffers Petroglyphs is a special place, both for visitors and American Indians.
 To the contemporary American Indians who reside in and around the state, it is a very spiritual place -- one where Grandmother Earth speaks of the past, present and future.
 Modern day descendants of those who left these markings continue to believe that this is indeed a place of worship, a prayer place no different than that of church, synagogue or mosque.

 The earliest carvings at Jeffers Petroglyphs were created from 7,000 to 9,000 years ago.
-The most recent were made in the last 150 to 250 years.
+The most recent were made about 250 years ago.
 This long time span makes Jeffers one of, if not the, oldest continuously used sacred sites in the world.

 The site preserves more than 4,000 American Indian images carved into solid horizontal irregularly-shaped Sioux quartzite outcrops.
 Among the earliest carvings found here are images of buffalo and atlatls, or throwing sticks.
 Atlatls and darts were used to hunt buffaloes before the bow and arrow were developed 1,200 years ago.
 These symbols, along with other images carved on the rock, such as thunderbirds and turtles, remain important in American Indian culture.
 It is interesting to note that the stones do not record bows and arrows.
 Also "missing" are glyphs representing horses, indicating that the site was no longer used by the late 1700s, although rock art from later times is prevalent.

 The carvings of deer, buffaloes, turtles, thunderbirds and humans are more than art of mimicry of the natural environment.
 They are powerful cultural symbols of the complex communities that inhabit the prairies of southwestern Minnesota and still thrive today.